Information for GP Synergy GP registrars, PEP participants, GP supervisors, practice staff, clinical teaching visitors and other stakeholders.

 PEP Participants: Please negotiate any sick leave directly with the practice.
-Your PEP time will not be affected.
 Please inform GP Synergy so we can provide you with advice or support regarding your time and requirements in the program.
 Please also seek further advice from RACGP.

 Supervisors: Please discuss suitable arrangements within your practice to provide supervision while you recover, ideally handing over supervising responsibilities to an on-site supervisor colleague/specialist GP.
 If there is another GP Supervisor in the practice who can provide supervision to meet minimum on-site requirements no supervisor leave form is required.
 If another specialist GP in the practice can take over on-site supervision responsibilities while you recover complete a supervisor leave form and return to GP Synergy.